 Turn the heat down and allow the milk to continue boiling until it reduces by half.
 Then, take it off the heat and set aside.

 Let the milk cool slightly.
-Then add the whisked yogurt, stir well and pour the mixture in earthen pots or glass bowls.
+Then add the whisked yoghurt, stir well and pour the mixture into earthen pots or glass bowls.

-Let the doi set in a warm place for few hours.
-When set, store the Mishti Doi in refrigerator and serve chilled.
+Let the doi set in a warm place for a few hours.
+When set, store the Mishti Doi in the refrigerator and serve chilled.